Chapter 9:

 "We’re grateful, Clovis."
 Elara says, her voice sincere with relief as she places a comforting hand on my shoulder.

-Clovis gives a curt nod, her gaze lingering on me for a fraction of a second too long.
-“Some wounds are not so quick to fix.
-See that you tend to those as well.”
+Clovis gives a curt nod, her gaze lingers on me for a fraction of a second too long before she turns away to busy herself with a bundle of dried herbs.

 The message is clear: our time is up.

-But there is nothing.
-It makes my performance at the gate look like a lifetime ago, a role played by a different person in a different world.
+It makes my performance at the gate feel like a lifetime ago, a role played by a different person in a different world.

 I watch Hakota’s back as he leads the way.
 Elara walks beside me, her presence a silent reassurance.
-They don’t press me with questions, for which I am immensely grateful.
-I don’t think I could form a coherent sentence right now anyway.
+They don’t press me with questions; I don’t think I could form a coherent sentence right now anyways.

-Back inside Hakota and Elara’s home, the comforting smell of stew and woodsmoke wraps around me once more.
+Back inside Hakota and Elara’s home, the comforting smell of stew wraps around me.
 Elara bustles about, her initial suspicion about me has now completely vanished.

 "It’s just a simple nightgown, but it will be better than sleeping in that damp tunic.
 The stew is almost ready.
 You’ll eat, and then you’ll rest."

 Hakota gestures to a small room just off the main living space.
-“You can sleep in here for the night.
-It’s not much, but it’s warm and dry.”
+"You can sleep in there for the night.
+It’s not much, but it’s warm and dry."

 "Th-thank you so much for all you’ve done for me, I don’t know how I’ll repay you."
 My voice feels hollow to my own ears.
 My gratitude is a pebble drop in their vast ocean of their kindness.